tototomate123/tuwunel/docker/README.md

 The result is the ability to run continuous integration for a number of build variations while only paying the cost of rebuilding the last layer for each one.

 ### Layout

-This directory is made up of four types of files.
+This directory is made up of three types of files:

 - Shell scripts are the user interface.
 Use this system through one of the shell scripts.
 The bake files can still be docker'ed directly but it's recomended to run the script.